-A student is making satisfactory academic progress if the grade received for each course, system, module, or rotation is 70% (C) or greater.
-Any grade below a 70% (C) must be successfully remediated prior to graduation.
-Exceptions to this policy will be made on an individual basis.
-This policy applies to all students regardless of whether they receive Title IV funding (Federal Direct Loans).
+Any incompletes must also be resolved and removed from the record prior to progression to the next semester.
+Exceptions to this policy may be made on an individual basis.
+This policy applies to all students regardless of whether or not they receive Title IV funding (Federal Direct Loans).
+Students will be evaluated for satisfactory academic progress at the end of each semester.